 Hmm, so maybe you’re considering avoiding that exercise program altogether now?

 Stop right there!
 Your exercise program is a crucial part of your overall physical and mental wellness plan.
-So let’s explore the ways that you can build a great foundation for “good” posture.
-Some of the benefits that can come with better posture include:
+So let’s explore the ways you can build a great foundation for “good” posture.
+Some of the benefits of better posture include:

 - The ability to move with more confidence and ease